opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 ## For Example

-Since there are plenty of hot keys in IDE, if a module wants to register a shortcut, it can depend on the shortcut module, but if the shortcut module wants to register a command, it will depend directly on the command module and other logical modules, which in turn make these modules's connection difficult to maintain.
+Since there are plenty of hot keys in IDE, if a module wants to register a shortcut, it can depend on the shortcut module, but if the shortcut module wants to register a command, it will depend directly on the command module and other logical modules, which in turn makes these modules' connection difficult to maintain.

 With the `contribution point `mechanism, we can just perform the logic of the `contribution point` mechanism in the public module, and do not need to pay attention to the implementation details of specific shortcut keys, as shown in the figure: